Price quote includes

 - Data Transformation

 Federally qualified health centers (FQHC) are largely underfunded and cater to patients that are underinsured, low-income, or uninsured altogether.
-This highlights the need of an electronic medical record software that is cheap, yet effective enough to cover the varied healthcare services community health clinics need to provide.
+This highlights the need for an electronic medical record software that is cheap, yet effective enough to cover the varied healthcare services community health clinics need to provide.

-Varied Templates – Because community health clinics have to provide for general lack of medical resources in their area, any one clinic can be expected to cover various specialties.
+Varied Templates – Because community health clinics have to provide for general lack of medical resources in their area, anyone clinic can be expected to cover various specialties.
 EMR vendors provide often provide content for up to thirty specialties in their SOAP note templates to cover this large area.
 These should be customizable for the convenience of users, to set to their health clinics unique needs.

 Care Coordination – Community clinics often refer patients to specialists for further care.
 An electronic medical record catering to community health clinics will make care coordination, and the exchange of patient medical data, across clinics and practices easier, secure and discreet.

 Reporting and Management – FQHC administrative teams constantly need to fill reporting requirements.
 This can be done faster, with minimum inaccuracy, if all the data is made available to the staff to deliver to funders.
-FQHC geared EMR makes this process efficient, and also helps track new sources of funding through benefactors and grants, as well as coordinating patient care across satellite clinics and several sites.
+FQHC geared EMR makes this process efficient and also helps track new sources of funding through benefactors and grants, as well as coordinating patient care across satellite clinics and several sites.

 Billing and Compliance – Because most of the patients seen in community health clinics lack substantial insurance, the billing procedure is drastically different from that of a private practice.
 Community health clinic EMR should import Federal poverty guidelines, and assist clinics in automating what they charge when based on sliding scale fees.
 EMR should also help in carrying out compliance based, efficient billing and feature split billing capabilities.